stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 Note, how we gave our list argument a name (`xs`) in the type declaration, and how we referenced that name in the type of `prf`.
 So our function takes a list of values named `xs`, plus a value of type `NonEmpty xs` as a proof that `xs` is actually non-empty.
+From this proof, Idris can figure out that the second pattern match is indeed `impossible` (by inspecting the available constructors of `NonEmpty` plus their types) and accepts our implementation of `head1` to be indeed total.

 Let's try this at the REPL: